jaegertracing/documentation/content/docs/next-release/sampling.md

 * All operations for service `bar` are rate-limited at 5 traces per second.
 * Any other service will be sampled with probability 0.5 defined by the `default_strategy`.
 * The `default_strategy` also includes shared per-operation strategies.
 In this example we disable tracing on `/health` and `/metrics` endpoints for all services by using probability 0.
 These per-operation strategies will apply to any new service not listed in the config, as well as to the `foo` and `bar` services unless they define their own strategies for these two operations.

+### Adaptive Sampling

+Since Jaeger v1.27.

+Adaptive sampling works in the Jaeger collector by observing the spans received from services and recalculating sampling probabilities for each service/endpoint combination to ensure that the volume of collected traces matches `--sampling.target-samples-per-second`.
+When a new service or endpoint is detected, it is initially sampled with `--sampling.initial-sampling-probability` until enough data is collected to calculate the rate appropriate for the traffic going through the endpoint.

+Adaptive sampling requires a storage backend to store the observed traffic data and computed probabilities.
+At the moment only Cassandra is supported as sampling backend.
+We are seeking help in implementing support for other backends (https://github.com/jaegertracing/jaeger/issues/3305).